Forecast-it/handbook/how-we-work.md

 ## Working from home vs. being in the office

-Our working hours are very flexible, but to have great team cohesion we encourage most people to be in the physical Copenhagen office at least 4 days a week.
+Our working hours are very flexible, but to have great team cohesion we encourage most people to be in one of the physical offices (Copenhagen or London) at least 3 days a week.
 This has two clear benefits; one that questions are easily resolved and two that fewer balls are dropped and thus our velocity can be maintained at a continuously high pace.
 At Forecast we value the balance of speed, power and precision.

 ### Before Working From Home (WFH)